 You can buy tickets online on the Egyptian National Railways website, at the ticket counter at Cairo Ramses station (ask to make sure you’re queuing at the correct window and note that they only accept Egyptian pounds), or at a self-service machine (foreign credit cards accepted).

 If booking online, you can reserve tickets up to two weeks before departure.
-If you need to book more than four tickets per transaction, then you will need to create a separate account.
+If you need to book more than four tickets per transaction, you must create a separate account.

 Cairo to Aswan by Sleeper Train